ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day09/README.md

 ## Part 1
 In Part 1, we are given as input a series of numbers encrypted with the *eXchange-Masking Addition System* (**XMAS**).

 We are told that *XMAS* starts by transmitting a **preamble** of 25 numbers.
-After that, each number we receive should be the *sum of any two of the immediately 25 previous numbers*.
+After that, each number we receive should be the *sum of any two of the 25 immediately previous numbers*.
 There could be more than one pair of numbers, although the two numbers in the pair must be *different*.

 To solve Part 1, we must find the first number in the list (after the initial **preamble**) which is *not* the sum of the 25 numbers before it.

 ### Idea
 For Part 1, I need to preserve the original order of the input numbers because checking whether a given number $\text{num}$ has a valid sum using its 25 previous numbers means preserving their original order.

-To not overcomplicate things, I decided to read the input data line by line and store each number read into an object `vector<long long> numbers` in my class `Cypher`.
-I chose to use `long long` instead of `int` since looking at the puzzle input I noticed the numbers getting progressively much larger, large enough to possibly cause **integer overflow**.
+To not overcomplicate things, I decided to read the input data line by line and read each number into a `vector<long long> numbers`, stored as a private member in my class `Cypher`.
+I chose to use `long long` instead of `int` since, looking at the puzzle input, I noticed the numbers getting progressively much larger, large enough to possibly cause **integer overflow**.

-After reading in each number I decided to implement a private helper `hasValidSum(long long target, int start)` in the class `Cypher`.
-This helper returns `true` if the list of numbers going from index $\text{start}$ to $\text{start + 25}$ contain a pair different numbers that sum up to `target`.
+After reading in each number, I decided to implement a private helper `hasValidSum(long long target, int start)` in the class `Cypher`.
+This helper returns `true` if the list of numbers going from index $\text{start}$ to $\text{start + 25}$ contains a pair of different numbers that sum up to `target`.

 I can then implement this helper in the main algorithm for solving Part 1:

  - I start *after* the initial *preamble*, meaning from the 26th number `numbers[25]`.
  - I then iterate through the list `numbers` from $i=25 \to n$.
- - For each number $i$ I check if the helper `hasValidSum` returns `false` when called on the number `target[i]` using `i - 25` as the starting index (since we need to consider the previous 25 numbers to verify the sum).
+ - For each number $i$, I check if the helper `hasValidSum` returns `false` when called on the number `target[i]` using `i - 25` as the starting index (since we need to consider the previous 25 numbers to verify the sum).
  - The first time this helper returns `false`, I can return `target` as it is the first number in the list for which there was no valid sum using its previous 25 numbers.

 #### Pseudocode